Estimating WebRTC Video QoE Metrics Without Using Application Headers: Method

 The parameters of the heuristic, i.e., $N^{max}$ and $\Delta_{size}^{max} $, can be determined by inspecting few traces for a given VCA in the lab.
 Intuitively, a large value of $N^{max}$ can account for all out-of-order packet arrivals.
 However, it also increases the probability of incorrectly combining a packet from a new frame to an earlier frame with a similar size.
 Thus, the value of $N^{max}$ should be set carefully.
 We analyze the sensitivity of the heuristic to different values of $N^{max}$ in our evaluation.

-\paragraph{QoE estimation from frames}: Once the frame boundaries have been identified, for a single session S, we obtaine a sequence of frames along with their sizes.
+\paragraph{QoE estimation from frames}: Once the frame boundaries have been identified, for a single session S, we obtaine{obtain} a sequence of frames along with their sizes.
 We use this information to estimate the key QoE metrics over a window $W$ of duration $w$ seconds in the following manner:

-\begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Video bitrate}: It is simply the time average of the total bits across all frames transmitted in the window \textit{W}. \item \textbf{Frame rate}: It is simply the number of frames transferred per second in the window \textit{W}.
+\begin{itemize}[leftmargin=\parindent,align=left,labelwidth=\parindent,labelsep=0pt,topsep=0pt,itemsep=0pt] \item \textbf{Video bitrate}: It is simply the time average of the total bits across all frames transmitted in the window \textit{W}. \item \textbf{Frame rate}: It is simply the number of frames transferred per second in the window \textit{W}.
 More specifically, Frame rate = $\frac{\sum_{i=1}^{N} I(ET_{i} \in \textit{W})}{w}$.
 Here, indicator function $I$ equals one if the frame end time is within the window, and zero otherwise. \item \textbf{Frame jitter}: It is calculated as the standard deviation of difference in end times ($ET_{i}$ - $ET_{i-1}$) of consecutive frames received over the window \textit{W}. \end{itemize}

 We do not estimate frame resolution using this method as there is no direct signal in the frame reflecting its resolution.
 Intuitively, one can design a machine learning-based method that uses frame sizes and FPS from the heuristic to predict video resolution.
 This, however, is similar in principle to the machine learning-based method described in Section~\ref{sec:machinelearning}; hence, we skip implementing the approach for simplicity.